AlwinHollebrandse/BreastCancerCellDetection/README.md

 This is the first argument of the program.
 It should contain a path to where all of the images are located.
 In thoery, any images that Java’s Buffered Image supports would be supported by my code.
 An example image can found in the results section under “original”.

 ## Instruction File arg:
-all_Instructions.txt file with their respective parameters.
+This is the second command line argument for the program.
+It should be a txt file.
+It is used to build the operation arraylist (discussed under Implentation/General).
+Accepted Strings that will cause the actions of interest are (ignoring case): DeletePreviousImages, UsePreviousImage, SingleColor, Quantization, SaltAndPepper, Gaussian, LinearFilter, MedianFilter, Histogram, HistogramEqualization, EdgeDetection, HistogramThresholdingSegmentation, KMeansSegmentation, Erosion, Dilation, FeatureExtraction, and MachineLearning.
+These can be found in the all_Instructions.txt file with their respective parameters.
 Note that SingleColor is not a required operation, but without it, all other operations default to a “gray” color operation use.
 Note that each of the params must be separated by spaces, and array params are denoted by having each element be separated by a space and the characters: [ and ].
-SingleColor takes in 1 param in the file: the color to convert to.
+DeletePreviousImages takes in 1 param: a Boolean UsePreviousImage takes in 1 param: a Boolean SingleColor takes in 1 param in the file: the color to convert to.
 Current options are: Gray, Red, Green, and Blue Quantization takes in 1 param in the file: the scale to scale to.
 Ex:16 SaltAndPepper takes in 3 param in the file; random threshold, mean, and sigma.
 Ex: 0.05 0 0 Gaussian takes in 3 param in the file; random threshold, mean, and sigma.
 Ex: 0.05 0 00 0 5 LinearFilter takes in 4 param in the file; filter width, filter height, and the weights (in the afore mentioned array form).
 Ex: 0.05 0 03 3 [ 0 0 0 0 0 0 0 0 0 ]
-MedianFilter takes in 4 param in the file; filter width, filter height, and the weights (in the afore mentioned array form)(can also be null) Ex: 3 3 null
+MedianFilter takes in 4 param in the file; filter width, filter height, the weights (in the afore mentioned array form)(can also be null) EX: 3 3 null
 Histogram takes no params.
 HistogramEqualization takes no params.
 EdgeDetection takes no params.
 HistogramThresholdingSegmentation takes no params.
-KMeansSegmentation takes no params. erosion takes in 3 params: filter width, filter height, colors dilation takes in 3 params: filter width, filter height, colors
+KMeansSegmentation takes no params.
+Erosion takes in 3 params: filter width, filter height, colors Dilation takes in 3 params: filter width, filter height, colors FeatureExtraction takes no params
+MachineLearning takes in 2 params: k, and numberOfFolds

 ## Example Instruction File Contents:

+DeletePreviousImages true

+UsePreviousImage false

 SingleColor Gray

 Quantization 16